routingblog/arbitration/content/docs/arbitration_legal.md

 ## Circuit City v.
 Adams (2001) {id="circuit-city-v-adams"}

-One Line Summary: Maxim of ejusdem generis[^ejusdemgeneris] applies to FAA exclusion of any other class of workers”
+One Line Summary: Maxim of ejusdem generis[^ejusdemgeneris] applies to FAA exclusion of any other class of workers”.
+Legislative history was not relevant to interpreting the statute.

 - Wikipedia: {{< todo />}} (unread)
 - Court Opinion (Court Listener): {{< todo />}} (unread)